digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/01-quickstart-rationale.rst

 ==========================

 When approaching the Canton Network Quickstart it is important to keep in mind that Quickstart is not a "framework" or "platform".
-The concept and conceit behind the CN Quickstart is that it is a snapshot of an early-stage Canton Network project.
-In particular a project that has spent several sprints developing developer, test, and deployment infrastructure and is just beginning to transition to feature delivery.
+Rather, it is a snapshot of an early-stage Canton Network project that has spent several sprints developing developer, test, and deployment infrastructure and is just beginning to transition to feature delivery.

-Developer infrastructure and project logistics is more transferrable between projects than specific feature delivery.
+Developer infrastructure and project logistics are more transferable between projects than specific feature delivery.
 The goal of Canton Network Quickstart is to act as a "bootstrap scaffold", to provide the benefits of early investment in such project infrastructure to every Canton Network